 The culinary arrangements were second to none in Michigan.
 The ventilation and lighting system, as well as the fire protection, offered guests was the best of its time.

 About the year 1900 despondent young man committed suicide in one of the lower rooms by slashing his wrists and throat.
 Before he died the young man succeed in making bloody handprints over of the beautiful walls of his room.
 Because it was difficult to cover up the stains this was locked up and not used again.

-The Remains of the Bay Port Hotel
+Today’s Remains of the Bay Port Hotel

 Area businessman W.H.
 Wallace purchased it and sold the contents ‘by auction sale, before tearing down the building in 1907.
 Today all that remains are the front steps in front of an empty lot.

-Related Ghost Thumb Links
+Related Ghost Stories in Michigan’s Thumb

 - Grave Robbers of Caseville